Brian Propp: Post-playing career

 In 1999, Propp was named to the MasterCard Canadian Junior All-Time team, which also included Mario Lemieux, Guy Lafleur, Bobby Orr, Denis Potvin, and Bernie Parent.
 The team was selected based on play in the Canadian Hockey League.
 Also in 1999, Propp was inducted into the Philadelphia Flyers Hall of Fame.
 Propp was inducted into the Saskatchewan Rural Hockey Hall of Fame in 2002 and in 2003 he was inducted into the Saskatchewan Provincial Hall of Fame.
 In 2014, Propp was inducted into the Saskatchewan Hockey Hall of Fame and the Philadelphia Sports Hall of Fame.

 A resident of Cinnaminson Township, New Jersey, Propp unsuccessfully ran as a Republican in 2007 for a seat in New Jersey General Assembly in the 7th Legislative District in Burlington County.
 As of 2015, Propp is the Director of Strategic Relationships for Wolf Commercial Real Estate in Marlton, New Jersey.

 Personal life

 Propp was born in Lanigan, Saskatchewan, and grew up in Neudorf, Saskatchewan.
 Propp and his wife have two children.
 Propp is a second cousin of Dylan Wruck.
+In September of 2015, Propp suffered a stroke but ultimately recovered.
+He released an autobiography Angel on My Wing in 2024.

 In popular culture

-In The Goldbergs 3rd season episode "12 Tapes For A Penny", the character Barry Goldberg (Troy Gentile) is wearing a Philadelphia Flyers jersey with Propp's name and number 26 on it.
+In The Goldbergs 3rd season episode "12 Tapes for a Penny", the character Barry Goldberg (Troy Gentile) is wearing a Philadelphia Flyers jersey with Propp's name and number 26 on it.